anandsuralkar/Computer-science/README.md

 # Computer-science
-This repo contains my lex codes for now
+This repo contains all the codes that my computer science acadamic learning required. codes are written by me.